The Sensory Spectrum

 Crossing the Midline: Bilateral Coordination

-A mom evolving as she navigates the waters of parenthood as well as having two children with sensory processing disorder and sharing her knowledge.
+Jennifer is a mom evolving as she navigates the waters of parenthood as well as having two children with sensory processing disorder and sharing her knowledge.
+She writes Mommy Evolution and The Sensory Spectrum.

 Make Your Voice Heard